MLSA Accepts Labour Court Invitation to Exploratory Talks, 24-25th May 2022

 Medical Scientists: the forgotten link - Medical Independent Ist October 2020

 Kevin O'Boyle, MLSA Chairperson. spoke with Niamh Cahill about the importance of and the many challenges to the delivery of clinical laboratory services, including recruitment and retention, career progresson, out of hours workloads and general fatigue, all of which have been exacerbated by the additional pressures created by the COVID-19 pandemic.
-Read the full article here.

 Off the Record COVID -19 Testing Panel Discussion - Newstalk 13th September 2020

 MLSA Chairperson Kevin O'Boyle and ACSLM former president Marie Culliton took part in a panel disccussion with Gavan O'Reilly on Newtalk's Off the Record programme on testing capacities for COVID-19 and the difficulties hospital laboratories are facing in meeting increasing demand for COVID testing alongside the resumption of normal hospital services and general practice workload.
 Both contributors explained the issues causing the significant recruitment and retention problems in the profession.
-Listen to the podcast here.

 Overworked medical scientists warn of burnout as testing requirements increase - Irish Examiner 6th September 2020